Opentrons/opentrons/api/docs/v2/new_modules.rst

                 # Load a Temperature Module GEN1 in deck slot 3.
                 temperature_module = protocol.load_module('temperature module', 3)

-In the examples above, after the ``load_labware`` method loads labware into your protocol, it returns the :py:class:`~opentrons.protocol_api.MagneticModuleContext` and :py:class:`~opentrons.protocol_api.TemperatureModuleContext` objects.
+In the examples above, after the ``load_module`` method loads labware into your protocol, it returns the :py:class:`~opentrons.protocol_api.MagneticModuleContext` and :py:class:`~opentrons.protocol_api.TemperatureModuleContext` objects.

 .. versionadded:: 2.0